abundantRuby/STOCKBOT/README.md

 ## Other Information

-STOCKBOT is built with the following libraries:
+STOCKBOT was built in python 3.11.7 with the following libraries:

 - [yfinance](https://pypi.org/project/yfinance/): Fetches financial data from Yahoo Finance.
 - [pandas](https://pandas.pydata.org/): Data manipulation and analysis.